topfreegames/pitaya/docs/features.md

 User RPCs are done when the application actively calls a remote method in another server.
 The call can specify the ID of the target server or let Pitaya choose one according to the routing logic.

+### Groups

+Groups are structures which store information about target users and allows sending broadcast messages to all users in the group and also multicast messages to a subset of the users according to some criteria.

+### Pipelines

+Pipelines are middlewares which allow methods to be executed before and after handler requests, they receive the request's context and request data and return the request data, which is passed to the next method in the pipeline.

+### Push

+Messages can be pushed to users without previous information about either session or connection status.
+These push messages have a route (so that the client can identify the source and treat properly), the message, the target ids and the server type the client is expected to be connected to.

 ### Modules

-Modules are entities that can be registered to the Pitaya application and must implement the defined interface.
+Modules are entities that can be registered to the Pitaya application and must implement the defined [interface](https://github.com/topfreegames/pitaya/tree/master/interfaces/interfaces.go#L24).
 Pitaya is responsible for calling the appropriate lifecycle methods as needed, the registered modules can be retrieved by name.

 Pitaya comes with a few already implemented modules, and more modules can be implemented as needed.
 The modules Pitaya has currently are: